Atom058/AtmelRC/README.md

 This will be a brief guide of how to configure everything to work!

 ## Getting the tools
-The toolchain used by the author was provided through [WIN-AVR][Win-AVR link].
+The toolchain used by the author was provided through [WIN-AVR][WIN-AVR link].
 This toolchain is compatible with Windows, but the "originals" are living in UNIX.

 The files are prepared so that a chip can be programmed with [avrdude](http://www.nongnu.org/avrdude/) or similar (included in Win-AVR package).